phptodayorg/php-must-watch/README.md

 #PHP must watch
 A list of interesting conference talks and great videos on PHP.
+Inspired by [js-must-watch](https://github.com/bolshchikov/js-must-watch)

-Suggestions and contributions are welcome but please check if it is already in the list.
+Suggestions and contributions are welcome, but please check if it is already in the list.
 Framework specific talks are best avoided.

 @TODO - Better organization.